Sadathossain/coreos-vagrant/README.md

 # CoreOS Vagrant

-This repo provides a template Vagrantfile to create a CoreOS virtual machine using the VirtualBox software hypervisor.
+This repo provides a template Vagrantfile to create a CoreOS virtual machine cluster with three nodes (hostname prefix 'core') using the VirtualBox software hypervisor.

 ## Streamlined setup